Dipika Pandey Singh

 Dipika Pandey Singh is an Indian politician from Jharkhand and a member of the Indian National Congress.
 She was elected as a member of the Legislative Assembly of Jharkhand from Mahagama.
 Dipika is also a National Secretary of the Indian National Congress.

 Early life and education

 Dipika Pandey Singh was born in a political family at Ranchi in Jharkhand.
 Her mother Pratibha Pandey is a former state president of the women's wing of Indian National Congress named as 'Mahila Congress'.
 She spent her formative years in Ranchi.

-She obtained a BSc degree in biology from St. Xavier's College, Ranchi in 1994–97.
+She obtained a BSc degree in geology from St. Xavier's College, Ranchi in 1994–97.
 She also pursued MBA - Information Technology from Xavier Institute of Social Service, Ranchi in 1998–2000.
 She later studied LLB from Co-Operative College, Jamshedpur in 2008–2011.

+Personal Life

 She is married to Ratnesh Kumar Singh, son of Avadh Bihari Singh, former Minister, Rural development, Government of Bihar and 4 times MLA, Mahagama, Jharkhand.

+Her daughter and three others die in road accident.
+CM Hemant Soren and LOP Babulal Marandi expressed.
+According to the police officer, the speeding car in which four were travelling rammed the truck parked on the road.